Theodosia Harington: Lady Dudley and Princess Elizabeth

 In 1581 she married Edward Sutton, 5th Baron Dudley (1567-1643).
 She was afterwards usually known as "Lady Dudley" or "Theodosia Dudley".
 The family surname "Sutton" was only rarely used.
 They had five children.

 She attended the funeral of Mary, Queen of Scots at Peterborough in 1587.

 Lady Anne Clifford said Harington and her mother Margaret Clifford, Countess of Cumberland had been friends.

 Her husband abandoned her for Elizabeth Tomlinson.
 According to a bill produced in the Star Chamber by his rival in Staffordshire, Gilbert Lyttelton, in 1592 he had "left that virtuous lady his wife in London without sustenance, and took to his home a lewd and infamous woman, a base collier's daughter".
 In 1597 her son Ferdinando and daughter Anne were lodged in Clerkenwell as wards of her sister Elizabeth Harington and uncle Edward Montagu of Boughton.
+The Privy Council made arrangements for a settlement and payments but Lord Dudley refused to pay her, instead sending an installment of £30 for his debt of £240..

 On 23 February 1600 Louis Verreycken an envoy from the Spanish Netherlands was received by Elizabeth I of England.
 Several great ladies of the court waited in the presence chamber, dressed all in white.
 These included her sisters Lady Hastings and Mabel, Lady Noel, with a "Lady Dudley" who was either herself or her mother-in-law Mary, Lady Dudley.

 In 1600 Sir William Cornwallis younger published his Essayes with a dedicatory letter by Henry Olney to three of the Harington sisters; "the Lady Sara Hastings, the Lady Theodosia Dudley, the Lady Mary Wingfield", and their friend and cousin Lady Mary Dyer (d.
 1601), the wife of Sir Richard Dyer of Great Staughton.
 Robert Cawdrey dedicated his dictionary, the Table Alphabeticall (London, 1604) to five daughters of Lucy Sidney, Lady Harington; Sarah, Lady Hastings, Theodosia, Lady Dudley, Elizabeth, Lady Montagu, Frances, Lady Leigh, and Mary, Lady Wingfield.

 After the Union of the Crowns in 1603, Theodosia Harington's family connections, particularly to her niece the courtier Lucy Russell, Countess of Bedford, secured positions for her daughter Anne (Dudley) Sutton, usually known as "Mistress Dudley", and her niece Elizabeth Dudley as ladies in waiting to Princess Elizabeth, and probably the marriage of her eldest daughter Mary to the Scottish Earl of Home in 1605.
 Theodosia Harington seems to have been an important member of Princess Elizabeth's household and before their marriage in London, Frederick V of the Palatinate gave her a valuable gift of silver plate.

 Anne Dudley featured in Henry Peacham's emblem book Minerva Britanna, compared to the chaste Diana with an Italian anagram of her name, "e l'nuda Diana".
 Anne with seven other ladies put their names in hat to award kisses to winners at a tournament for Prince Henry in April 1612.